REGISTER IN PERSON! ONLINE REGISTRATION IS NOW CLOSED.

 After a day of learning and networking, OEFFA welcomes you to treat yourself to a refined dinner with friends, featuring a special menu of organic, locally-sourced fare.
 This is a full service, seated meal so you can sit back and savor the evening.

 We incorporate organic and/or local meats, dairy products, vegetables, and grains into our meal offerings.
 Given this sourcing work, a limited number of meals are available for sale.
-If you plan to eat a conference lunch, we recommend buying it in advance.
 Vegan and gluten-free meals cannot be guaranteed.

 Conference registration is required for lunch purchases.
 Lunch is not included in Friday and Saturday registration.
 Thursday lunch is included in the Food and Farm School registration.
 Children 5 and under eat free.

 In exchange for four hours of on-site work, pre-approved volunteers may pre-register for both days of the conference for only $60.
 No further discount applies and meals are not included.
-Limited opportunities are available, so don't wait to sign up.
-For more information contact Renee Hunt at (614) 947-1642 or email@example.com by January 6.
+The deadline to apply for the reduced volunteer rate has passed, but contact Renee Hunt at (614) 947-1642 or firstname.lastname@example.org to see if space is still available.

 If you'd like to volunteer just to volunteer, we also need help in the office during the weeks leading up to conference and help with set up on Thursday, February 13.
 Let us know if you can pitch in.